stojanov/async/notes.md

 util:
-    push to channel when timeout, built in make select not only receive channels but receive timer-expirations handle child processes
+    push to channel when timeout, built in make select not only receive channels but receive timer-expirations, maybe also select can receive operations ? handle child processes